johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     A crown of thorns will be the dress code for my party
   commentary: |
-    For a song called “Boredom”, this is hardly boring.
+    For a song called “*Boredom*”, this is hardly boring.
 Maybe you should expect that from an artist with an exotic fruit in their name (*are mangos even native to Italy?!*).

     This will hit you like a steam train.
 Relentless, droning beats underpin a tongue-twisting lyrical tango dancing about on top of this complex track.

     It has no discernible hook or riff that’s meant to stick with you; almost as if the whole song is intended as one long verse.
 And I suspect that may be its undoing.

-    [Måneskin](https://en.wikipedia.org/wiki/Måneskin#2020–2021:_Teatro_d'ira:_Vol._I,_Eurovision_and_global_recognition) aside, it’s a nice change from the somewhat typical Italian formulae of recent memory of middle-aged men shouting dreary ballads down a microphone.
+    *[Måneskin](https://www.youtube.com/watch?v=RVH5dn1cxAQ)* aside, it’s a nice change from the somewhat typical Italian formulae of recent memory of middle-aged men shouting dreary ballads down a microphone.

 - country: "Latvia"
   shortcode: "LVA"